fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 There are several types of tasks with specific functionalities:
 * **load**: moves a package from the receive dock (robot car) to the receive buffer
 * **unload**: moves a package from one of the storage docks to the dispatch dock (robot car)
-* **move**: internally moves a package if the buffers or storage docks reach its limit capacity
+* **move**: internally moves a package if the buffers or storage docks reach its limit occupancy

 ## Implementation